 A new battleground survey of Republican-held congressional districts shows Democrats are poised to make major gains this November, and that-with Republicans in Congress abandoning oversight of the Trump Administration-an anti-corruption theme has the potential to put Democratic candidates over the top by drawing support outside their traditional voting blocs.
-In addition, the survey identifies the most concerning examples of Republican corruption, as well as opportunities for challengers to seize the mantle of change by refusing perks and distancing themselves from lobbyists and corporate donors.

-This memo highlights the key findings and strategic recommendations from a surveyi of 1,200 registered voters across 48 Republican-held congressional districts.
+This memo highlights the key findings from a survey of 1,200 registered voters across 48 Republicanheld congressional districtsi.
 It was conducted July 2-5, 2018 using an online panel in which respondents were matched to the voter file to verify their registration status and congressional district.